Skip to content

 It’s hard to believe that being faithfully obedient to Jesus’ commands really gives us all that we long for in our hearts.
 But that’s our call, and that’s our reward.
 Whatever the outcome or consequences of our obedience, we know that our hearts are full in the Lord.

-No matter what we gain or lose, succeed in or fail at, His promise is true.
+No matter what we gain or lose, whether we succeed or fail, His promise is true.

 And it’s not all bad.
 Sometimes there will be success as a result of our obedience.
 Just look at Hebrews 11, which is full of stories of those who took risks in faith.